-An updated copy of the Pavement Performance Database User Reference Guide (PPDURG) is included on the Primary Data Set CD (CD-1).
-The PPDURG provides data users with information on the contents of each SDR data module, explanation of the relational structure of data tables, tips and examples for using LTPP data, and a listing of other reports that document the design of the LTPP experiments, data collection protocols, testing protocols, quality control checks, construction reports, and other items related to data quality.
-Data users are urged to review the information contained in this document.
+- Pavement Performance Database User Reference Guide (PPDURG).
+The PPDURG provides data users with updated information on the contents of each SDR data module, an explanation of the relational structure of data tables, tips and examples for using LTPP data, and a listing of other reports that document the design of the LTPP experiments, data collection protocols, testing protocols, quality control checks, construction reports, and other items related to data quality.
+Data users are urged to review the information contained in this document. - LTPP Information Management System, IMS Quality Control Checks.
+This document contains a listing of all of the automated data quality control checks performed on data after entry into the PPDB. - Table Navigator Software.
+The Table Navigator software, updated for this release, is a stand alone program that provides a point and click user interface to descriptions of all tables included in the data release, descriptions of all fields included in all table, and meaning of codes stored in code fields.